IronOxidizer/kfps-games/README.md

 C++'s meta-programming system (particularly templates) often give it a performance advantage over C. The same implementation can be done in C but it would require significantly more work.

-Rust also has a very powerful meta-programming system with it's procedural macros, but often times getting high performance out of Rust means using unsafe which negates some of it's advantages. additionally, Rust does not always have native bindings to core libraries which will reduce performance, especially if it can't be statically compiled.
+Rust also has a very powerful meta-programming system with it's procedural macros, but often times, getting high performance out of Rust means using unsafe which negates some of it's advantages.
+Additionally, Rust does not always have native bindings to core libraries which will reduce performance, especially if it can't be statically compiled.

 Go is automatically garbage collected and binds much less cleanly to Vulkan.